OctopusDeploy/docs/docs/deployment-process/execution-containers-for-workers/index.md

 The easiest way to get started is to use the [worker-tools](#worker-tools-images) images built by Octopus Deploy
 :::

-When a step is configured to use an execution container, Calamari (the Octopus deployment utility) is executed inside the specified container.
+When a step is configured to use an execution container, [Calamari](/docs/octopus-rest-api/calamari.md) (the Octopus deployment utility) is executed inside the specified container.
-Calamari is .NET Core self-contained executable, and the docker image will **need to include the dependencies required to execute a .NET self-contained executable**.
+Calamari is a .NET Core self-contained executable, and the docker image will **need to include the dependencies required to execute a .NET self-contained executable**.
 These dependencies can be found in the [.NET docs](https://docs.microsoft.com/en-us/dotnet/core/install/linux-ubuntu#dependencies).
 [Microsoft provides base images which include these dependencies](https://hub.docker.com/_/microsoft-dotnet-core-runtime-deps/).

 :::warning
 Images based on Alpine linux (or any distro using musl) can not currently be used as execution containers.